-Although COVID-19 has understandably dominated our attention this year, climate change remains just as problematic.
+Although COVID-19 has understandably dominated our attention over the past year, climate change remains just as problematic.

-As Recycle Week approaches, it’s time to consider the small details and alternatives that could make your big white wedding a little more green.
+As World Recycling Day arrives, it’s time to consider the small details and alternatives that could make your big white wedding a little more green.

 Each gracing our online Supplier Guest List, these are the green-minded warriors seeking to make 2021 the year of the sustainable wedding.